alexybaddie/MIDI-Humanization-AI/README.md

 ### Edit the MIDI file path

-1. Put your midi file into the `mid` folder.
-(It can be easier renaming the file)
+1. Place your MIDI file in the mid folder (you may find it easier to rename the file).
 2. Open `midi_file_path.txt` in any text editor of your choice.
-3. Edit the midi file path to `./mid/` and then the name of your midi file, in the example it is `midi.mid`
+3. Update the path with the name of your MIDI file (e.g., `midi.mid`).

 > [!IMPORTANT]
-> The midi file needs to have the file extension `.mid` or `.midi`
+> Ensure your file has a `.mid` or `.midi` extension.

+> [!WARNING]
+> If the MIDI file contains longer notes, the program might retain them.
+You may need to
+> adjust the note lengths manually afterwards to achieve the desired effect.
+This precaution
+> helps preserve the melody.

 ### Start the humanization process